What is the TPR?

 Who is Lost Dot Ltd?

-The Lost Dot team includes Anna Haslock and Rory Kemper, supported by our media team Camille McMillan, James Robertson, Antonin Michaud-Soret and Tom Bonnett and our race partners and friends.
+The Lost Dot team includes Anna Haslock and Rory Kemper, supported by our media team James Robertson, Antonin Michaud-Soret and Tom Bonnett and our race partners and friends.
 Lost Dot is comprised of both racers and those who worked closely with Mike.
 We are only too aware that we will never be able to replace the genius of Mike Hall; the TCR and the bikepacking community as a whole will forever be the poorer for having lost such a leading light.
 We can, however, ensure his hard work and vision are kept alive.
-Our mission is to ensure that Lost Dot events remain grassroots events, the way Mike Hall envisioned; run by racers for racers.
+Our vision is to ensure that the Transcontinental Race remains a grassroots event, the way Mike Hall envisioned; run by racers for racers.